-If a firm is a partnership or closely held professional corporations, a properly funded buy-sell agreement is vital.
-When there is more than one partner, a buy-sell agreement allows the remaining partner(s) to purchase the business interest of the deceased, retired, or permanently disabled owner.
+If a firm is a partnership or closely held professional corporation, a properly funded buy-sell agreement is vital.
+When there is more than one partner, a buy-sell agreement allows the remaining partner(s) to purchase the business interest of the deceased, retired or permanently disabled owner.

-A buy-sell agreement funded by a life, disability or critical illness insurance policy can accomplish the following:
+A buy-sell agreement funded by life, disability or critical illness insurance policy can accomplish the following: